All of my websites come with 1 year of FREE Managed WordPress Hosting.

 Sometimes servers go down – they are computers, much larger and more powerful than the one you’re using now – but they can still overheat, crash, or need periodic updates and maintenance.

 More expensive services will host your site on multiple servers.
 If one server goes down either for planned maintenance or unexpectedly your site will still be active.
-Cheaper hosting your site may occasionally experience short periods of downtime during which people can’t access your site.
+With cheaper hosting, your site may occasionally experience short periods of downtime during which people can’t access your site.

 How do I know what type of hosting is best for my website?